Add an article

 An article is a focused piece of content (a message) on a single topic that you want to serve to consumers.

-To add an article to a knowledge base
+To add an article to an internal knowledge base

-- Open the knowledge base, and click Add New in the upper-right corner.
+- Open the knowledge base, and (on the Articles page) click Add New in the upper-right corner.